Super

 backgrounds are also excellent and breathe new life into the game.

-complete with fabulous redrawn selection screen artwork.
+complete with fabulous redrawn selection screen artwork and endings!

 The

-of animation is pretty much its own unique artwork.
+of animation being its own unique artwork.

 Overall, I'm